marshallst/poly3d_omp/README.md

 The original `poly3d` open source code and documentation (reproduced in modified form below) is currently available on github at https://github.com/stgl/poly3d

 ## Documentation

 The primary `poly3d` and `poly3d_omp` manual is [Thomas, 1993](http://searchworks.stanford.edu/view/2830996).
 It covers the details of the boundary value problems behind `poly3d` and explains the input and output file formats.

-### Dependencies and Compiling `poly3d_omp`
+### Dependencies

-This version of `poly3d_omp` has been compiled and tested only in Ubuntu Linux.
 On Ubuntu, before compiling `poly3d_omp` you will likely need to install some dependencies to enable full parallelization.<br>

 On Ubuntu, the command below should install the dependencies needed to build `poly3d_omp`.<br>
 `sudo apt install build-essential libomp-dev liblapack-dev libopenblas-dev`<br>